Background agents are currently in beta and privacy mode must be turned off to use background agents

 How to Use

-1. Hit Cmd + ' (or Ctrl + ') to open up the list of background agents, with the option to spawn a new one.
+1. Hit Cmd + E (or Ctrl + E) to open up the backgound agent control panel which allows you to list your agents, spawn new ones, and view their status.

-2. Once you have submitted a prompt, hit Cmd + ; (or Ctrl + ;) to view the status and enter the machine the agent is running in.
+2. Once you have submitted a prompt, select your agent from the list to view the status and enter the machine the agent is running in.

-Background agents are only available for users with privacy mode disabled right now.
-We’re working on making them available on privacy mode too.
+Background agents are currently only available for users with privacy mode disabled.

 Feedback